 Does all this sound overwhelming?
-Kartra is a pretty unique platform, and it’s packed with features and content – there’s a lot to learn.
+Kartra is a pretty unique marketing platform, and it’s packed with features and content – there’s a lot for marketers learn.

 Kartra Academy is a learning platform that you will receive a log-in for once you sign up.
 We received an email shortly after signup inviting us to ‘Kartranaut Training’, which is split into sections and covers with extensive detail every aspect of Katra.

 This is a unique (and user-friendly) way of training new users.